stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

 - [ ] Update external documentation for RNA-Seq pipeline.
 Potentially break out the DNA-Seq and RNA-Seq workflows into their own file.
 - [ ] Index files internally in TARTAn for `GRCh38_no_alt`.
 - [ ] Add details about analysis done to choose v31 of the ENCODE gene model over v21.
+- [ ] Investigate `limitSjdbInsertNsj` and `limitOutSJcollapsed` parameters to STAR to determine suitable defaults.
+- [ ] Add sha256 checksum
+- [ ] Determine any differences from including level 3 genes

 # Outstanding questions